Strydir/SSLoader/README.md

 1) Themes
 2) Native Oculus support

-If you are just updating the exe file, there are some new bmp files in the 'gfx' folder and the file 'steam.app.--------.bmp' needs to be place in your \icons\32x32 folder.
+If you are just updating the exe file, there are some new bmp files in the 'gfx' folder and the file 'steam.app.--------.bmp' needs to be placed in your \icons\32x32 folder.

 ---------------------